How to Succeed in a Business Management Program: 5 Essential Tips

 Tip 3: Accounting Knowledge Counts

 Money matters.
-Without a background in finance or accounting, it can be tricky to navigate the ins and outs of business.
+Without studying a bachelor's in finance or accounting, it can be tricky to navigate the ins and outs of business.

 While you may not want to specialize in accounting, you should still take college courses that teach you finance basics.